metabin/metabin/README.md

 This propblems are possible to solve, in fact some of them already are.
 Here is some proposals we believe make file sharing great again.

 - File sharing ecosystem must move towards IPFS.
-There are no *torrent-limited scale* problem.
+There is no *torrent-limited scale* problem.

 - Metadata and actual data (stored in files) must be tied together and shared the same way.